Home

 To get started, here's a lineup of job boards worth checking out:

-Create a nice profile on all popular job platforms and some company candidate portals.
-You don’t have to actively apply for jobs on all these platforms, but if a recruiter is looking through profiles, you may want to have a fine, updated profile be there.
+Create a solid profile on all popular job platforms and some company candidate portals.
+You don’t have to actively apply for jobs on all these platforms, but if a recruiter is looking through profiles, you’ll want to have a polished, updated profile there.

 Buy me a coffee